Profound and magical

 Growing understanding to support intentional action and positive development.

+• What did we intend to do?
 What are we doing?
 How is it going?
 What are we learning?
 Now what?

-What is having a valuable impact?
+• What is having a valuable impact?
 What obstacles are inhibiting positive movement?
 What outcomes are emerging from the efforts?

-What to continue?
+• What to continue?
 What to adapt?
 What to stop doing?

 Trust-Based Philanthropy